ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 With the *manager* script ``SowHarvest_sorghum`` being finalised, we still need to update the remaining three *manager* scripts.
 The remaining updates are much simpler.
 Let us continue with ``SowHarvest_mungbean``.
-When clicking on the drop-down list *"Crop to manage"* we see that the only choice is sorghum, while mungbean is not available.
+When clicking on the drop-down list for *"Crop to manage"*, we see that the only choice is sorghum, while mungbean is not available.
 In fact, when you look at the simulation tree, you see that ``Sorghum`` is the only crop model that we have included in our simulation.
 To add the mungbean crop model, right-click on the ``Paddock`` *node*, select ``Add model...``, expand the ``PMF`` folder (for: Plant Modelling Framework; `Brown et al., 2014`_), and double-click on the ``Mungbean`` crop model